 • Provide an Advance Directive (Five Wishes, Living Will, or Healthcare Power of Attorney) if you have one.

-In addition to the rights and responsibilities listed above, the following rights and responsibilities apply to pediatric patients (individuals under 18 years of age):
+In addition to the Member rights and responsibilities previously listed, the following rights and responsibilities specifically apply to pediatric Members [under eighteen (18) years of age]:

 You have the right to: